submini/balatro-mod-index/mods/Carroton@BalatroDarkMode/description.md

 # How To Use

-To use Balatro Dark Mode, you need to have [Malverk](https://github.com/Eremel/Malverk) installed.
+To use Balatro Dark Mode, you need to have **Malverk** installed.
 The pack contains two subpacks, a **Malverk** pack which contains the bulk of the textures and an **Extras** pack which contains small bits that are not supported by *Malverk*.

-# Download

-Download the pack from the [Releases](https://github.com/CarrotonMan/balatrodarkmode/releases) page and unzip the file.
-Then place the **balatroDarkMode** folder into your **mods** folder in Balatro.